Jeffrey Steinberger

-Jeffrey Wayne Steinberger is an American trial lawyer, a judge pro tem, an adjunct professor of law, and a TV legal analyst who lives in Beverly Hills.
+Jeffrey Wayne Steinberger is an American trial lawyer, judge, and TV legal analyst who lives in Beverly Hills.

 Education

 Steinberger attended Queens College, City University of New York, and he received his Juris Doctor degree from the University of West Los Angeles School of Law.

 Career

 After being admitted to the California State Bar Association, Steinberger worked for the Los Angeles County District Attorney's office.
 He worked for 20 years as judge pro tem for the Los Angeles County Superior Court system and was the youngest sitting judge pro tem ever appointed in California.
 He also serves as a federal arbitrator appointed by the Securities and Exchange Commission.
 In addition, he was appointed fellow of the United States Supreme Court, a fellow of the United States District Court for the Central District of California, a member of the National Association of Securities Dealers Board of Arbitrators, and he was accepted into the Million Dollar Advocates Forum, eligible to members of the Top Trial Lawyers in America.
 He also is a member of Mensa.

 He is founder and senior partner of the Law Offices of Jeffrey W. Steinberger.

 Steinberger is an adjunct professor in media studies at the University of West Los Angeles.
 In addition, he is a member of the Association of Trial Lawyers of America.